-We originally reported on a leak, which claimed that the PC port for Bloodborne is done and we also showed you how you can play the game on PC via PS Now/PS Plus.
-Now we have a update on this story, and it's not a good one: A very trustworthy insider to From Software claimed, that Bloodborne won't come to PC after all.
+We originally reported on a leak, which claimed that the PC port for Bloodborne is done, and we also showed you how you can play the game on PC via PS Now/PS Plus.
+Now we have an update on this story, and it's not a good one: A very trustworthy insider to From Software claimed, that Bloodborne won't come to PC after all.

 I know... sucks.
 It is a leak, so it might not be true, of course.
 But it is a pretty good source.
 If you want to see all the info on that leak, check out our dedicated article on the topic.
 Otherwise, read on to see the original story!